product-jam-2026/course/README.md

 there are a number of assignments related to software development, where you are graded individually.
 These assignments must be submitted in the following way:

-- All code must be commited to _your own_ code repository (which is either a "copy" or a "fork" of an original codebase for the assignment), hosted on GitHub
+- All code must be committed to _your own_ code repository (which is either a "copy" or a "fork" of an original codebase for the assignment), hosted on GitHub
 - The application must be deployed and accessible via a public URL (this will